camieleggermont/camieleggermont.github.io/_posts/2023-05-15-Build-A-Simple-ChatGPT-Plugin-In-DotNet.markdown

 ## Building a Plugin

-To start experimenting with plugins I create an application in ASP.NET Core, using the ASP.NET Core Web App template in Visual Studio.
+To start experimenting with plugins I created an application in ASP.NET Core, using the ASP.NET Core Web App template in Visual Studio.
 When configuring a project, make sure you have the checkmark “Enable OpenAPI support” switched on.
 This will add the Swagger Generation, enables SwaggerUI, etc. You can find [more information about Swagger / OpenAPI here](https://learn.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle).

 My test project is a really simple ToDo project (how original), without a data store and there is no logged in user.
 You can find the code [here on Github](https://github.com/camieleggermont/ChatGPT-Plugin-dotnet).
 The API has a few endpoints to create ToDo items, list them (all, based on a search term, or on due date), and mark the item as completed.